SiliconLabs/platform_hardware_drivers/mlx90632/readme.md

 I2CSPM (I2C simple poll-based master mode driver) is used for initializing the I2C peripheral as master mode and performing the I2C transfer.
 These modules are need to be added to the include paths and its sources need to be copied to the project.

-  1.Add the inc and src directory to the project's paths.
+1. Add the inc and src directory to the project's paths.
-  2.Add software components I2CSPM Core, I2CSPM, configure SCL and SDA pins and set speed mode to Fast Mode.
+2. Add software components I2CSPM Core, I2CSPM, configure SCL and SDA pins and set speed mode to Fast Mode.